Why It Exists

 Cons of Kong

-- Adds latency compared to direct NGINX
+- Adds latency compared to running NGINX directly

-- Plugin ecosystem quality varies
+- Plugin ecosystem quality is all over the place

-- Enterprise features require paid license
+- Enterprise features require a paid license

-- Configuration complexity at scale
+- Configuration gets messy at scale

 - Database dependency (Postgres/Cassandra) for some modes